 "Blue Book pricing!"
 "We're selling below Blue Book!"
 "Get true Blue Book value for your trade-in!"
 When you're in the market for a new or used vehicle, you hear "Blue Book" references a lot.
 But what does "Blue Book" even mean, and in what ways does it cost or save you money?

-Born of the original restricted-circulation, dealer-only NADA guide of used car wholesale and retail values, the Blue Book has become one of the major merchandising devices of modern vehicle selling.
-From used car lots to new car dealers, they all claim to sell cars at or below Blue Book while buying your trade-in well above Blue Book!
+The Kelley Blue Book is one of the major guides for vehicle buying and selling.
+From used car lots to new car dealers, they'll claim to sell cars at or below Blue Book while buying your trade-in well above Blue Book!

 What, actually, is a Blue Book?
-Who started this whole arbitrary pricing bible?
-How accurate are they and how do they get their numbers?
-Most importantly, do they provide truly valuable information to help you get the best deal, whether you're buying or selling new or used?
+Who started this pricing bible?
+Who makes a Blue Book besides Kelley?
+How accurate are they, and how do they arrive at their values?
+Most importantly, does a Blue Book provide truly valuable information to help you get the best deal, whether you're buying or selling new or used?
 Read on.

 "NADA Used Car Guide begins its valuation process with data collection, grouped generally into two categories: transactional data and market data.
 Transaction data gives us an indication of what vehicles are currently worth through several different sales channels.
 Market data also comes in through multiple sources and concerns economic factors that include fuel price, employment figures, interest rates and incentive data, among others.
 Analysis of market data gives us an idea of what the auto market will look like in the future.